-This program is intended for healthcare professionals only.
+This program is intended for healthcare professionals outside the United States only.

-Late-onset genetic cholestasis is a rare and often under-recognized condition, leading to delayed or missed diagnoses.
+Late-onset genetic cholestasis encompasses a group of rare, inherited liver disorders, including conditions such as progressive familial intrahepatic cholestasis (PFIC) and Alagille syndrome.
+These conditions are often under-recognized, leading to delayed or missed diagnoses.
 Existing resources primarily focus on pediatric cases, leaving gaps in awareness about the less severe and varied symptoms that can appear into adulthood.

-This expert-led program will allow you to effectively recognize and diagnose late-onset genetic cholestasis, and make informed decisions on individualized patient management strategies, by providing education on disease presentation, the importance of genetic testing, symptom management, clinical guidelines, and new advances in the treatment landscape.
+This expert-led program will allow you to effectively recognize and diagnose late-onset genetic cholestasis and its associated conditions, and make informed decisions on individualized patient management strategies, by providing education on disease presentation, the importance of genetic testing, symptom management, clinical guidelines, and new advances in the treatment landscape.

 Latest content